FaridahDa/Python_Mini_Projects/README.md

 # Python_Mini_Projects
-A folder of all mini Python projects/ tasks
+Currently learning Python as part of the Sky Get into Tech Scheme A folder of all my mini python projects